-I’m “Tony” Runzhe Yang (杨闰哲), now a first-year Ph.D. student in Computer Science at Princeton University.
+I’m “Tony” Runzhe Yang (杨闰哲), currently a 1st-year Ph.D. student at Computer Science Department and Neuroscience Institute at Princeton University.
 Previously, I worked as a research intern at Cornell University.
-I was a member of ACM Honors Class, Zhiyuan College, SJTU.
+I received my Bachelor Degree in Computer Science from ACM Honors Class, Zhiyuan College, SJTU.

-I am excited to be a student researcher in the field of Artificial Intelligence.
-My current research interests include Reinforcement Learning, Imitation Learning, Deep Learning, Bayesian Inference and Graphical Models, Game Theory and Multi-Agent Systems, as well as their application in Dialogue Systems, Linguistics, Robotics and Scientific Discoveries.
+As a junior researcher in the field of Artificial Intelligence, I am enthusiastic about all kinds of puzzles about human intelligence.
+My research interests include Reinforcement Learning, Imitation Learning, Deep Learning, Bayesian Inference and Graphical Models, Game Theory and Multi-Agent Systems, as well as their application in Dialogue Systems, Linguistics, Robotics and Scientific Discoveries, especially Neuroscience.

 But fortunately, we are at the time close to the truth than ever.
-Computer science and technology provide us with a bridge connecting philosophical fantasy and scientific reality.
-Nowadays, computers are empowered to recognize speech, classify images, drive cars and defeat humans in strategic zero-sum games.
-The AI envisioned by Alan Turing, Marvin Minsky, John McCarthy, Herbert Simon and many other great thinkers and pioneers is gradually coming true in the context of huge competition with human cognition and reasoning, rewarding us with profound understanding of ourselves on both individual and social dimensions from a testable perspective, and leading us to explore even more challenging and essential problems:
+Computer Science and Neuroscience provide us with a bridge connecting philosophical fantasy and scientific reality.
+Nowadays, computers are empowered to recognize speech, classify images, drive cars, and defeat humans in strategic zero-sum games.
+The AI envisioned by Alan Turing, Marvin Minsky, John McCarthy, Herbert Simon and many other great thinkers and pioneers is gradually coming true in the context of massive competition with human cognition and reasoning, rewarding us with profound understanding of ourselves on both individual and social dimensions from a testable perspective, and leading us to explore even more challenging and essential problems:

 - What are general mathematical models of perceiving, reasoning and learning?